zimfw/git/README.md

   * `GwS` displays working-tree status.
   * `Gwd` displays changes between the working tree and the index (diff).
   * `GwD` displays changes between the working tree and the index (word diff).
   * `Gwr` resets the current *HEAD* to the specified state, does not touch the index nor the working tree.
   * `GwR` resets the current *HEAD*, index and working tree to the specified state.
   * `Gwc` cleans untracked files from the working tree (dry-run).
   * `GwC` cleans untracked files from the working tree.
   * `Gwx` removes files from the working tree and from the index recursively.
   * `GwX` removes files from the working tree and from the index recursively and forcefully.

 ### Misc

   * `G..` changes the current directory to the top level of the working tree.
+  * `G?` looks up the aliases defined here (short for `git-alias-lookup`).

 Settings
 --------